foundit/elasticsearch-transport-module/Readme.md

 *  ``transport.found.connection-keep-alive-interval``: The interval in which to send keep-alive messages.
 Defaults to ``20s``.
 Set to ``0`` to disable.

+## Recommended tweaks to existing settings:

+We recommend setting ``client.transport.nodes_sampler_interval`` to ``30s`` and setting ``client.transport.ping_timeout`` to ``30s`` when using Elasticsearch over non-local networks (this also goes for deployments in the same Amazon EC2 region, as the connections may be routed across a regions availability zones).

+Not doing so may greatly increase the number of disconnects and reconnects due to intermittent slow routers / congested networks / garbage collection and a host of other transient problems.

 ## Example configuration

 ```java